Ikeja Electric implements revised service reflective tariff - Vanguard News

 The electricity distribution company made the announcement in a public notice posted on its official Twitter account on Sunday.

-The News Agency of Nigeria (NAN) reports that the previous SRT which began on Sept.
+The previous SRT which began on Sept.
 1 was suspended on Sept.
 28 following a meeting between the Organised Labour and the Federal Government over its implementation.

-Also read: Customs nabbed Dubai-bound passenger with over 5,000 ATM cards concealed in beans sack

 Ikeja Electric said the revision was further to the consultative review meetings held between the parties concerning the Multi-Year Tariff Order 2020 SRT.